On syntactically similar logic programs and sequential decompositions: Logic Programs

 \subsection{Syntax}

-An ({\em unranked first-order}) {\em language} $L$ is defined as usual from predicate, function, and constant symbols and variables.
+An (\textit{unranked first-order}) \textit{language} $L$ is defined as usual from predicate, function, and constant symbols and variables.
 Terms and atoms over $L$ are defined in the usual way.
-We denote the set of all ground $L$-atoms by $HB_L$ or simply by $HB$ called the {\em Herbrand base} over $L$, and we denote the set of all $L$-atoms not containing function or constant symbols by $XHB_L$.
+We denote the set of all ground $L$-atoms by $HB_L$ or simply by $HB$ called the \textit{Herbrand base} over $L$, and we denote the set of all $L$-atoms not containing function or constant symbols by $XHB_L$.
 Substitutions and (most general) unifiers of terms and (sets of) atoms are defined as usual.
-We call any bijective substitution mapping variables to variables a {\em renaming}.
+We call any bijective substitution mapping variables to variables a \textit{renaming}.

 Let $L$ be a language.
-A ({\em Horn logic}) {\em program} over $L$ is a set of {\em rules} of the form where $A_0,\ldots,A_k$ are $L$-atoms.
-It will be convenient to define, for a rule $r$ of the form \prettyref{equ:r}, $head(r):=\{A_0\}$ and $body(r):=\{A_1,\ldots,A_k\}$, extended to programs by $head(P):=\bigcup_{r\in P}head(r)$ and $body(P):=\bigcup_{r\in P}body(r)$.
-In this case, the {\em size} of $r$ is $k$ denoted by $sz(r)$.
-A {\em fact} is a rule with empty body and a {\em proper rule} is a rule which is not a fact.
+A (\textit{Horn logic}) \textit{program} over $L$ is a set of \textit{rules} of the form where $A_0,\ldots,A_k$ are $L$-atoms.
+It will be convenient to define, for a rule $r$ of the form \prettyref{equ:r}, $h(r):=\{A_0\}$ and $b(r):=\{A_1,\ldots,A_k\}$, extended to programs by $h(P):=\bigcup_{r\in P}h(r)$ and $b(P):=\bigcup_{r\in P}b(r)$.
+In this case, the \textit{size} of $r$ is $k$ denoted by $sz(r)$.
+A \textit{fact} is a rule with empty body and a \textit{proper rule} is a rule which is not a fact.
 We denote the facts and proper rules in $P$ by $facts(P)$ and $proper(P)$, respectively.
-A program $P$ is {\em ground} if it contains no variables and we denote the grounding of $P$ which contains all ground instances of the rules in $P$ by $gnd(P)$.
-We call a ground program {\em propositional} if it contains only propositional atoms with no arguments.
-The set of all {\em variants} of $P$ is defined by $variants(P):=\bigcup_{\theta\text{ renaming}}P[\theta]$.
+A program $P$ is \textit{ground} if it contains no variables and we denote the grounding of $P$ which contains all ground instances of the rules in $P$ by $gnd(P)$.
+We call a ground program \textit{propositional} if it contains only propositional atoms with no arguments.
+The set of all \textit{variants} of $P$ is defined by $variants(P):=\bigcup_{\theta\text{ renaming}}P[\theta]$.
 The variants of a program will be needed to avoid clashes of variables in the definition of composition.
-A variable is {\em bound} in a rule if it appears in the head and body.
-Define the {\em dual} of $P$ by Roughly, we obtain the dual of a theory by reversing all the arrows of its proper rules.
-We define the {\em left} and {\em right reduct} of $P$, with respect to some interpretation $I$, respectively by
+A variable is \textit{bound} in a rule if it appears in the head and body.
+Define the \textit{dual} of $P$ by Roughly, we obtain the dual of a theory by reversing all the arrows of its proper rules.